The Tales of Hoffman

 Don Giovanni at a nearby opera house.
 She has sent a message asking him

-to meet her in the tavern where he entertains drinking buddies with his tales.
+to meet her in the tavern where he entertains drinking buddies with his

 The evil Councilor Lindorf bribes Stella's servant to intercept the message.